TaterKims/TouchOSC-Bitwig/2021-ipad-touchbar/README.md

 - [ ] Clip launcher is glitchy.
 Original code used 4 tracks and 8 clips for clip launcher, was a bit hard wired to do just that and needs some more work.
 - [ ] Layout is rough

-# Credits
-Based on TouchOSC layout by Astartes and modified by Thomas Helzle.